Stacktape

 BucketURL path

-Application Load BalancerURL path + all query params + all headers + all cookies
+Application Load BalancerURL path, all query params, all headers, and all cookies

 resources: